Currumbin Waters

 Residential development activity is lower than average in Currumbin Waters according to AreaSearch's national comparison of local real estate markets

 Currumbin Waters has averaged approximately 11 new dwelling approvals annually over the past five financial years, totalling 56 homes.
-As of FY-26, 5 approvals have been recorded.
-On average, 6.5 people moved to the area per year for each dwelling built between FY-21 and FY-25, indicating significant demand exceeding new supply.
-New properties are constructed at an average expected cost of $614,000, targeting the premium market segment.
+In Financial Year 2026 so far, 5 approvals have been recorded.
+Over these five years, an average of 6.5 people moved to the area for each dwelling built.
+This demand significantly exceeds new supply, typically leading to price growth and increased buyer competition.

-The location has approximately 1066 people per dwelling approval, indicating an established market.
-Population forecasts suggest Currumbin Waters will gain 605 residents by 2041.
-If current construction levels persist, housing supply could lag population growth, potentially intensifying buyer competition and underpinning price growth.
+Notably, developers are constructing more detached housing than the existing pattern implies (71.0% at Census), reflecting persistent strong demand for family homes amid densification trends.
+The location has approximately 1066 people per dwelling approval, demonstrating an established market.
+Population forecasts indicate Currumbin Waters will gain 613 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.

 Frequently Asked Questions - Development